DevecorSoft/blog/cn/devecor/blog/doc.md

 ### Deploy your sphinx docs

-The main reason why we use doc generation tool such as sphinx is to deploy our documentation as a website.
+The main reason why we use doc generation tools such as sphinx is to deploy our documentation as a website.
 Even though sphinx has the ability to generate pdf, e-book, image, etc. we rarely use these functions.

 There are so many choices for deploying: